-As of December 31, 2020, the amount of undistributed earnings of foreign subsidiaries was approximately \$12 million.
-With the exception of the Company's earnings in Canada and the United Kingdom, the Company's foreign earnings continue to be indefinitely reinvested.
-The Company makes a determination each period whether to permanently reinvest these earnings.
-If, as a result of these reassessments, the Company distributes these earnings in the future, additional tax liabilities would result, offset by any available foreign tax credits.
-No additional income taxes have been provided for any additional outside basis differences inherent in the Company's foreign subsidiaries, as these amounts continue to be indefinitely reinvested.
-Determining the amount of unrecognized deferred tax liability related to any additional outside basis differences in these entities is not practicable.
+As of December 31, 2021, the amount of undistributed earnings of foreign subsidiaries was approximately \$1 million.
+The Company has not recorded deferred income taxes on undistributed foreign earnings that it considers to be indefinitely reinvested.
+The Company makes a determination each period whether to indefinitely reinvest these earnings.
+If, as a result of these reassessments, the Company distributes these earnings in the future, additional tax liabilities may result, offset by any available foreign tax credits.
+The Company has not recorded deferred income taxes on other outside basis differences inherent in the Company's foreign subsidiaries that it considers to be indefinitely reinvested, as such determination is not practicable.